zegsampaio/MCW-OSS-PaaS-and-DevOps/Hands-on lab/HOL step-by step - OSS PaaS and DevOps.md

     ![The values specified above are set in the Docker tab.](media/web-app-for-containers-docker-tab.png "Create Web App")

-5. Select **Review + create**, and then select **Create**.
+6. Select **Review + create**, and then select **Create**.

 ### Task 2: Navigate to the deployed app

-In this task, you will navigate to the deployed app, and log in to verify it is functioning correctly.
+In this task, you navigate to the deployed app, and log in to verify it is functioning correctly.

 1. When you receive the notification that the Web App for Containers deployment has completed, navigate to the Web App by selecting the **notifications icon**, and selecting **Go to resource**.